Operation Clean-up: Planning an operation in Karachi

-Operation Clean-up
+Operation

 The program went in cold storage after Sharif was dismissed but again came in effect and revival after the 1993 general elections which saw Benazir Bhutto coming in power and MQM winning the provisional elections decisively.
-The proposal was put forward and Benazir Bhutto renamed the program's protocol as "Blue Fox in 1993 and more aggressively persuade with the program.
+The proposal was put forward and Benazir Bhutto renamed the program's protocol as "Blue Fox" in 1993 and more aggressively persuade with the program.
 Among the reasons given for the launching of the Blue Fox were the Jinnahpur affair and the Major Kaleem Case in Karachi that occurred in 1993.
-The street fighting with the PPP continued in rural Karachi with the PPP's controversial decision of forming of Malir District in 1994.
+The street fighting with the Pakistan People's Party continued in rural Karachi with the PPP's controversial decision of forming of Malir District in 1994.

 Continuation of the operation

 After the Nawaz government fell, the anti-MQM operation continued into the new Benazir Bhutto government.
 The army recognised that the program's protocol actually took place during the Government of Prime Minister Benazir Bhutto.
-The diameter and focus of the program was widened to Pakistan Armed Forces when the 25th Mechanized Division of V Corps (for ground support) and the ISI (on intelligence) was invited by Benazir Bhutto.
-The army's search and destroy operation led to the discovery of arm caches and torture chambers in elsewhere in Karachi.
-The gun and street fighting in Karachi increased the Muhajir Sindh violence.
+The diameter and focus of the program was widened to Pakistan Armed Forces when the 25th Mechanized Division of V Corps (for support) and the ISI (on intelligence) was invited by Benazir Bhutto.
+The Rangers' search and destroy operation led to the discovery of arm caches and torture chambers in elsewhere in Karachi.
+The gun and street fighting in Karachi increased the Muhajir-Sindhi violence.
 Lieutenant-General Naseer Akhtar and Major-General Safdar Ali Khan, assisting Brigadier Imtiaz Ahmed, directly reported to the government on the course of actions.
-In December 1993, Defence minister Aftab Mirani maintained that the army operation in Sindh "will continue as long as it is needed."
+In December 1993, Defence minister Aftab Mirani maintained that the Ranger operation in Sindh "will continue as long as it is needed."
 In a press release in January 1994, Interior Minister, Major-General (retired) Naseerullah Babar, added in that "Operation Clean-Up" was likely to continue until June.

-During its final phases on 19 May 1994, Prime minister Benazir Bhutto chaired a meeting with Chief minister of Sindh Abdullah shah, Interior minister Naseerullah Babar, chief of army staff General Waheed Kakar and other key civilian and military officials at General Headquarters (GHQ) to decide on the modalities of Operation Clean-up in Sindh; operation to be carried out by the Army Rangers with full backing by the Army.
+During its final phases on 19 May 1994, Prime minister Benazir Bhutto chaired a meeting with Chief minister of Sindh Abdullah Shah, Interior minister Naseerullah Babar, chief of army staff General Waheed Kakar and other key civilian and military officials at General Headquarters (GHQ), to decide on the modalities of Operation Clean-up in Sindh; the operation was to be carried out by the Army Rangers with support from the Army.